bjornbytes/lovr-docs/guides/Simple_Lighting.md

     ]]
     shader:send('ambience', { 0.2, 0.2, 0.2, 1.0 })

 We changed a bit here.
 First, we added a new 'uniform' variable to represent the ambient light color.
 Uniform is a keyword that allows us to expose values through the LÖVR / Lua interface, so we can change them freely.
 We do this with the shader's :send method.
 Assigning a value to the uniform variable in this way is 'safe' programming - if you try to assign a value to a uniform variable in it's declaration on Android, the game will crash and complain.
-I set the color to a 20% grey.
+The color is set to a 20% grey, but you can pick any color.
 The values correspond to R, G, B, A - though for this case you generally want the alpha value to be 1.0, otherwise anything drawn with this shader will be rendered as transparent.

 Second, we are changing a lot about the value being returned.

-The original code has graphicsColor (the value of lovr.graphics.setColor()) being multiplied by lovrDiffuseColor - this is a value of { 1.0, 1.0, 1.0, 1.0 }, but for simplicities' sake, I figured let's just not use this value (it's stored in a hidden shader header) and use our own.
+The original code has graphicsColor (the value of lovr.graphics.setColor()) being multiplied by lovrDiffuseColor - this is a value of { 1.0, 1.0, 1.0, 1.0 }, but for simplicities' sake, let's just not use this value (it's stored in a hidden shader header) and use our own!

 Also, we don't need the vertexColor.
 This is another value which defaults to 1 that is separate from our draw color, and the texture color, and our new ambience color.